agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ### 🚀 [`useWatcher`](../../../react/features/Hooks.md#usewatcher)
 In case you use React and want to `watch` a State in a UI-Component without worrying about cleaning it up.
-You can use the `useWatcher()` hook, which takes care of the cleanup, whenever the component unmounts.
+You can use the `useWatcher()` hook, which takes care of the cleanup, whenever the Component unmounts.
 ```tsx
 export const MyComponent = () => {